 Education in all stages of life is invaluable.
 Continuous education in our work lives is critical.
 With our rapidly changing world, the ability to continually educate ourselves is necessary to maintain the edge in our chosen fields.
 Those who don’t keep up will be left behind and ultimately risk losing their job.

 The Sterile Processing Department world is no different.
-Arguably, continuous education in healthcare is even more vital than other industries because we are dealing with people’s lives.
-Organizations such as IAHCSMM and CBSPD provide employees the opportunity to learn the theories of the industry.
+Arguably, continuous SPD education is even more vital than in other industries because we are dealing with people’s lives.
+Healthcare organizations such as IAHCSMM and CBSPD provide Sterile Processing employees the opportunity to learn the theories of the industry.
 They provide a consistent ability to measure knowledge at all levels.
 Often self-education allows employees to be tested on that knowledge and earn certifications.
 In the last few years, employers have started to recognize the benefits of having certified employees.
-This is especially true with commissioning bodies such as DNV or Joint Commission.
+This is especially true with commissioning bodies such as DNV or Joint Commission (TJC).
 These organizations recognize the importance of consistency in the understanding of the regulations and recommendations.
-This understanding can only be achieved when there is a dedicated, system-wide educator in a place whose sole purpose is to manage the education of their staff.
+This understanding can only be achieved when there is a dedicated, system-wide educator in a place whose sole purpose is to manage the healthcare education of their staff.

 Leadership needs to understand and support the availability of continuous staff education as an essential leadership technique to improve services and care for patients.
 Unfortunately, in the CS/SPD, the educator is often an afterthought of many leaders.
 The Sterile Processing Department is a continual learning environment.
 The importance of this is especially evident when the staff is a group of seasoned employees.
 They can become complacent, thus adopting the attitude of “been there, done that.”
 They need continuous training almost more than the new employees.